-The new licensing regime is designed to safeguard people who access invasive cosmetic treatments and follows new legislation that was introduced last year making it illegal to administer dermal fillers and injectable toxin treatments to under 18s.
-The licensing scheme will introduce consistent standards that individuals carrying out non-surgical cosmetic procedures will have to meet, as well as hygiene and safety standards for premises.
+The new licensing regime is designed to safeguard people who access invasive cosmetic treatments and follows earlier legislation that made it illegal to administer dermal fillers and injectable toxin treatments to under 18s.
+The new scheme will involve a practitioner licence and a premises licence and will make it an offence for anybody to carry out non-surgical cosmetic treatments without the relevant licenses.
+It will also extend the range of treatments that may NOT be administered to those under the age of 18.